allantdev/twitter_slack_app/README.md

 Install pipenv:
 pip install -U pipenv

+Create your Pizza Demos Folder

-cd to the project directory
+cd to the folder

 create your creds and variables in a .env file at the root